 Pay continuation benefits are provided through (and subject to) the PDST Plan.
 The University provides pay continuation for the time period specified in the chart below:

-Length of Service* Pay Continuation During Introductory Period: None End of Introductory Period Up to Two Years: Four weeks pay Over Two Years: Non-exempt (A-3) and exempt (A-1) staff in grades 21 through 28 and IT grades A through D are eligible for pay continuation for four weeks plus pay continuation for one week for each full year of full-time service or equivalent in excess of two years, except that total pay continuation will be no more than 52 weeks.
+Pay continuation for four (4) weeks plus pay continuation for one (1) week for each full year of full-time service (or equivalent) in excess of two (2) years.
+Total pay continuation will be no more than 52 weeks.

-Exempt (A-1) staff in grades 29 through 32, IT grades E through H, and ungraded are eligible for pay continuation for four weeks plus two weeks pay continuation for each full year of full-time service or equivalent in excess of two years, except that total pay continuation will be no more than 52 weeks.
+Pay continuation for four (4) weeks plus pay continuation for two (2) weeks for each full year of full-time service (or equivalent) in excess of two (2) years.
+Total pay continuation will be no more than 52 weeks.

 Consistent with rules of eligibility and laws (and the official plan documents) governing the University's benefits programs, staff members are subject to the following rules regarding benefits continuation:

 A staff member who is notified of a discontinuation will receive full benefits until the separation date.